bucketco/bucket-javascript-sdk/FEEDBACK.md

 #### Popover

 A popover that is anchored relative to a DOM-element (typically a button).
-Can be dismissed with an outside click or pressing a close button.
+It can be dismissed by clicking outside the popover or by pressing the dedicated close button.

 You can use the popover mode to implement your own button to collect feedback manually.